anna-latz/coding_challenge/README.md

 After making some high level decisions I started coding.
 Of course I encountered problems from time to time which is why I made some small changes here and there.
 For instance:

-- At first I started implementing authentication using emails and hashed passwords, but I decided it was out of scope for this challenge, so I simplified the login/logout system to simply use the driverId.
+- At first I started implementing authentication using emails and hashed passwords, but I decided it was out of scope for this challenge, so I simplified the login/logout system to simply use the driverId
-- I tried out a few different test frameworks and played around with seeding mongo dbs, but the implementation was taking too long, so I decided to go with mocha and chai for now.
+- I tried out a few different test frameworks and played around with seeding mongo dbs, but the implementation was taking too long, so I decided to go with mocha and chai for now

 **Thoughts**